pulp-platform/pulpissimo/target/sim/README.md

 Each simulation environment may expose additional environment variables for environment-specific behavior that cannot be easily supported by all environments.

+Further, the simulation can be launched with built-in launchers configured in the `pulp-runtime` and `pulp-sdk` by setting up the appropriate environment variables, indicated at the end of the build flow. `VSIM_PATH` needs to point to the questasim build directory for PULPissimo, and `VSIM` needs to containt the same value as `VSIM_BIN`.

 **The ``run_sim`` target in the sim. environemts Makefile must be documented using Makefile docs** (see ../../utils/utils.mk).
 All supported variables must